besartelezi/php-blackjack/README.md

 #### The dealer
 So far we are assuming the player and dealer play with the same rules, hence they share a class.
 There is of course an important difference: the dealer does keep playing with the function `hit` until he has at least 15.

-- [ ] To change this behavior, we have are going [extend](https://www.php.net/manual/en/language.oop5.inheritance.php) the `player` class and extend it to a newly created `dealer` class.
+- [x] To change this behavior, we are going [extend](https://www.php.net/manual/en/language.oop5.inheritance.php) the `player` class and extend it to a newly created `dealer` class.
-- [ ] Change the `Blackjack` class to create a new `dealer` object instead of a `player` object for the property of the dealer.
+- [x] Change the `Blackjack` class to create a new `dealer` object instead of a `player` object for the property of the dealer.
-- [ ] Now create a `hit` function that keeps drawing cards until the dealer has at least 15 points.
+- [x] Now create a `hit` function that keeps drawing cards until the dealer has at least 15 points.
 The tricky part is that we also need the `lost` check we already had in the `hit` function of the player.
 We could just copy the code but duplicated code is never the solution, instead you can use the following code to call the old `hit` function:

 ```parent::hit();```